Cerberoseee/manga-app/README.md

-# Currently a Mangadex Client, will update more
+# Currently a Mangadex Client, will update more (probably)